vim-ctrlspace/vim-ctrlspace/README.md

 </tbody>
 </table>

-The plugin lets you to save and load so called workspaces.
+The plugin allows you to save and load so called _workspaces_.
 A workspace is a set of opened windows, tabs, their names, and buffers.
+In fact, the word _workspace_ can be considered as a synonym of a _session_ in **Vim-CtrlSpace**.

+The ability of having so many _sessions_ available at hand creates a lot of interesting use cases!
+For example, you can have a workspace for each task or feature you are working on.
+It's very easy to switch from one workspace to another, thus this could be helpful with reviewing completed tasks and continuing work on an item after some period of time.
+Moreover, you can have special workspaces that are prepared to be appended to others.
+Consider, e.g. a _Config_ workspace.
+Imagine, you have a separate workspace with the only one tab named _Config_ and some config files opened there.
+You can easily append that workspace to you current or next ones, depending on your needs.
+That way you are able to group the common and repetative sets of files in just one place and reuse that group in many contexts.

 In the Workspace mode **Vim-CtrlSpace** shows you available workspaces instead of buffers.
-By default this mode is displayed with the "load" state.
-The second available state is "save".
+By default this mode is displayed in the _LOAD_ state.
+The second available state is _SAVE_.

-Workspaces are saved in the file inside the project directory.
+Workspaces are saved in a file inside the project directory.
 Its name and path is determined by proper plugin configuration options (`g:ctrlspace_workspace_file`).
 If there are 2 or more split windows in a tab, they will be recreated as vertical splits while loading.